trailofbits/BTIGhidra/README.md

 ## Building

-Make sure you have an environment variable set to the Ghidra installation directory:
+Make sure you have an environment variable set to the Ghidra installation directory (this is already set up in the Docker image/container):

 ```sh
 export GHIDRA_INSTALL_DIR=<path_to>/ghidra_10.1.4_PUBLIC